322 pointsby freetonik8 months ago53 comments

 "Genuine user interest doesn't come close to justifying their insane valuations" - classic HN copium

-• dragonwriter9 days ago
+• dragonwriter8 months ago

 > We've seen multiple companies in the last twelve months blast past any past benchmark of fastest growing company ever.